 Employer

-• Leaves employment without service notice.
+• Leaves employment without serving notice.

 • Does not complete the full notice period.